nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/index.md

 ---
-title: Enroling Learners onto the proficiencies
+title: Enroling Learners onto one of the clinical the proficiencies
 order: 5
 createdAt: 2022-09-08T14:41:30.359Z
 updatedAt: 2022-09-08T14:41:30.362Z